Child Behavior Consultant

 Phase or pattern?

-One of the most useful distinctions I help parents make in a consultation is whether what they are seeing is a phase, which will resolve with steady, calm parenting, or a pattern, which deserves a more deliberate response.
+One of the most useful distinctions I help parents make is whether what they are seeing is a phase, which will resolve with steady, calm parenting, or a pattern, which deserves a more deliberate response.
 Both are common.
 Both are workable.
 Treating a phase like a pattern can make it worse.
 Treating a pattern like a phase can let it grow.

-How online consultation helps
+How Dr. Solomon helps

 Frequently asked